googlefonts/how-to-hint-variable-fonts/README.md

 **Outline corrections:**  Hinting is usually the last step in the production process.
 If there are any problems with the outlines, outline modifications will be required.
 VTT does allow some point manipulation for static fonts, but not for Variable outlines.
 Changes to the original outlines must be made in the source files, in a font editor.
 The font can then be regenerated.

-In summary: Hints can be exported from a TrueType font to an XML file, edits completed on the original source file outlines in a font editor, and a new TrueType file generated.
-Import the saved XML file, compile everything for all glyphs and resume the hinting.
+In summary: Hints can be exported from a Variable TrueType font and saved to an XML file.
+Edits can be completed on the original source file outlines in a font editor, and a new TrueType file generated.
+The saved XML file, can then be imported into the new font and compiled and saved.
+From the VTT Menu _Tools > Compile > Everything for all glyphs > Save.
+Hinting can then be resumed._

-**Important Note:** _This technique only works if the glyph order and point order is preserved.
+**Important Note:** _This technique only works if the same glyph order and point order is preserved in the new generated font.

 **Editing:** Export all hinting code from the font to XML, editing the XML in an external text editor, then re-importing those hints back to your original font, with modifications.